 - How long the feelings lasted

 Write down anything that can help you understand the source of this particular thought process.
 You’ll want to note the difference between feeling anxious and feeling stressed.
 Stress is a response to something external, and anxiety is an internal thought process that involves thinking in excess and judging one’s self.
-They are similar but different, and recognizing their nuances can help you to further understand the source of your feelings.
-As you’re evaluating, look for any emerging patterns in your behavior.
-The more you understand about yourself physically, mentally, and emotionally, the stronger mechanisms you can develop to cope.

 When you are having a difficult time, it can be beneficial to have someone in your workplace to talk to.
 They understand the workflow, the expectations, and the deadlines.
 They can provide their perspective and offer input on how to handle the situation.
 You shouldn’t be afraid to ask for support and consider delegating work.
 Honesty with yourself and others about what you’re experiencing and how it’s affecting you will help you to create a more sustainable solution to any problems.

 In your work, you have control over the ways in which you approach tasks, which can directly influence your state of mind.
-Some time management strategies and task organization methods that you can use to your advantage include writing down your to-do lists and organizing them by priority of each list item to help to make an optimal plan for the day.
+Some time management strategies and task organisation methods that you can use to your advantage include writing down your to-do lists and organising them by priority of each list item to help to make an optimal plan for the day.
 With each list item to be done, setting a timer that requires you to complete each activity in a certain time frame can help you to keep focus.
 Then, check off each list item as it is completed to help encourage positive feelings of accomplishment.

 When feelings of stress and anxiety creep in, they can impact your ability to focus, complete tasks in full measure, and threaten your productivity and overall output.
 A powerful tool to combat those negative effects is the practice of mindfulness.
-Being mindful requires you to be completely present and focused on your given activity.
-It requires an effort to keep from getting distracted and ensures you don’t try to do too many things at once.

-Another way to practice mindfulness is to fully tune in to your mental state.
+A way to practice mindfulness is to fully tune in to your mental state.
 You can use the technique to change any negative thoughts that can contribute to feelings of stress and anxiety, and turn them into more positive and constructive thinking.

 Other healthy habits to practice include adopting a proper sleep schedule, drinking plenty of water, and trying to choose healthier food options whenever possible.